 What courses am I required to take if I am participating in one of the Showcases?

-New York Showcase - MT 470 - Senior Project in Musical Theatre; M W F; 11:15 - 12:05 (three hours of credit) - Fall; and MT 465 - Musical Theatre Workshop; M W F; 2:30-3:20 pm (three hours of credit) - Spring;
+\New York Showcase - MT 470-Senior Project in Musical Theatre, Fall; and MT 465-Musical Theatre Workshop, Spring

-Los Angeles Showcase - THEA 465- LA Showcase Class, T R; 3:45 - 5:00 pm (three hours of credit) - Spring only.
+\Los Angeles Showcase - THEA 465-LA Showcase Class, Spring only.